Ballads (John Coltrane album)

-Ballads is a jazz album by John Coltrane released in January 1963 by Impulse!
+Ballads is a jazz album by American saxophonist John Coltrane released in January 1963 by Impulse!
 Records.
 It was recorded in December 1961 and 1962, and released with catalogue number A-32 (mono) and AS-32 (stereo).
 Critic Gene Lees stated that the quartet had never played the tunes before.
 "They arrived with music-store sheet music of the songs" and just before the recordings, they "would discuss each tune, write out copies of the changes they'd use, semi-rehearse for a half hour and then do it".
 Each piece was recorded in one take, except for "All or Nothing at All".

 In 2008, the album was a recipient of the Grammy Hall of Fame award.